California city becomes first to adopt eminent domain plan

-RICHMOND, Calif./LOS ANGELES The city of Richmond, California, said on Tuesday it will use its power of eminent domain, if necessary, to seize "underwater" mortgage loans to keep its residents in their homes, becoming the first U.S. municipality to adopt such an approach.
+RICHMOND, Calif./LOS ANGELES, July 30 The city of Richmond, California, said on Tuesday it will use its power of eminent domain, if necessary, to seize "underwater" mortgage loans to keep its residents in their homes, becoming the first U.S. municipality to adopt such an approach.

 The northern California city, long plagued by poverty and crime, sent notice to the holders of more than 620 underwater home mortgages in the city, asking them to sell the loans to the city.
 It would buy the mortgages for 80 percent of the fair value of the homes, write them down and help the homeowners refinance their mortgages.